Table of Contents

 Why Does Your Baby Need Vitamin C?

-How Much Vitamin C Per Day For Kids?
+How Much Vitamin C for Kids is Ideal?

 Another advantage of Vitamin C is that it is relatively non-toxic at higher doses, with little risk of overdosing.
-However, depending on the age of your little one, there are still suggested dietary recommendations of vitamin C dosage for kids:
+But how much vitamin C per day for kids is the right amount?
+Depending on the age of your little one, there are dietary recommendations for vitamin C for babies and kids:

 Age Group | Vitamin C Requirement (mg per day) |